sweattep/ancient_quotes/README.md

 >A person with understanding has wisdom as his objective, but a fool looks only to earthly goals.

+>We taught him the fashioning of coats of armor to protect you

 >he keeps wicked people from reaching their goal

 >Finishing is better than starting.